Abarim Publications' online Biblical Hebrew Dictionary

 - The masculine noun אילם ('elam) also meaning porch.
 This word occurs about half a dozen times, all in Ezekiel 40-41 (Ezekiel 40:37, 41:15).

 - The masculine noun איל ('ayyal) means stag or deer (Deuteronomy 12:15, Isaiah 35:6).
 In its most famous occurrence of Psalm 42:2, this masculine noun is used as a feminine word.
+And note that the Hebrew that describes a "deer which pants for water" also describes a "fool who pants for instructions."

 - This last masculine noun properly made feminine yields the feminine noun אילה ('ayyala), meaning doe (Genesis 49:21, Jeremiah 14:5).